Posted on May 24 2019

 Sloan Vacuum Breaker Size Chart

 This chart will enable you to easily find and purchase the best-suited Sloan OEM replacement parts needed to get your flushometers in proper working order.
 It includes all of the complete Sloan vacuum breaker sizes we offer.
 The chart also contains an image of the vacuum breaker unit, the Equiparts part number, the dimensions of the vacuum breaker, which style it is, and what Sloan model number it is.
 Use this chart to find the vacuum breaker needed to repair your Sloan flushometer.
-Click on any of the Equiparts part numbers to open the web page listing for that vacuum breaker in a new tab.
-Then add it to your cart so you can purchase it through our website.
+Insert the part number in our search bar located in the upper right corner of our site to view the product listing and add it to your cart to purchase.

 Vacuum Breaker FAQs